-Because you cannot present any new evidence in the appeals process, it is important to get an attorney's help as quickly as possible after your injury.
-We can help you file your initial claim to avoid any errors and put in the best position for a successful outcome.
+Because you cannot present any new evidence in the appeals process, it is important to get an attorney’s help as quickly as possible after your injury.
+We can help you file your initial claim to avoid any errors and put you in the best position for a successful outcome.

 The appeal board will examine the original trial record to determine if the judge made an error or ruled incorrectly.
 Presenting an appeal is complex, which is why you should always seek legal representation.

 If the appeal board denies your claim, you then have 30 days to file your case with the Pennsylvania Commonwealth Court.